FrannDzs/nVidia-modded-Inf/Readme.md

-What the "inf mod" can't provide
+What an "inf mod" can't provide
 ======
 - [x] Adding support for [legacy GPU's](https://www.nvidia.com/object/IO_32667.html)  (see EOL) because nVidia removed (within the source code) support for it and there is no _patch_ which can undo or manipulate it.
 - [x] I'm not permitted to upload modified .dll files so please do not ask for "patch xyz".
 I _consider_ to provide bunch of offset patches I use, without any tool or information how you add these patches because it violates nVidia TOS (it's not _my fault_).